 Like Tories and the colour blue, the Labour Party logo remains strong in the minds of voters, in part because of the colour red.
 The “red” of Labour has been associated with left-wing political parties ever since the French Revolution.
 Back in the annals of history, British sailors mutinied beside the mouth of the River Thames during 1797.
 At that time, they used a red flag on numerous ships, designed to represent “martyrs blood” for the people who had been killed.

 When it was first formed, Labour used a plain red flag as their emblem.
 However, in 1986, it was upgraded to a far less bloody, and morbid red rose.
-Interestingly, the party used purple instead of red for their election in 1997.
+Interestingly, the party used purple alongside red for some of their marketing during the election of 1997.

 Red is used by global brands around the world, like Coco-Cola and Kellogg’s to invoke feelings of self-assurance and expertise.